Enrique Valderrama

-Pitter Enrique Valderrama Peña (born 14 April 1988) is a Peruvian politician and journalist.
-A member of the Peruvian Aprista Party (APRA), he is currently a member of the party's National Political Commission since July 2021 and a candidate for the party’s presidential nomination at the upcoming 2026 presidential election.
+Pitter Enrique Valderrama Peña (born 14 April 1986) is a Peruvian politician, journalist, and former political commentator.
+A member of the Peruvian Aprista Party (APRA), he is currently a member of the party's National Political Commission and was the party's presidential nominee for 2026 presidential election.

-As a journalist, he collaborates as a columnist for Expreso.
-He is also the founder of the political affairs portal Punto de Encuentro.
+As a journalist, he serves as a columnist for Expreso.
+He is also the founder of the political affairs online portal Punto de Encuentro.

 Political career

-Valderrama is a member of the Peruvian Aprista Party since 2010.
-He was chosen to run for the Lima Metropolitan Council in the 2010 municipal election, but the party's list with Carlos Roca as mayoral nominee was ultimately withdrawn.
+Valderrama has been a member of the Peruvian Aprista Party since 2002, when he joined the party as a minor.
+He became a fully registered member in 2010.
+That same year, he was selected as a candidate for the Lima Metropolitan Council in the 2010 municipal election; however, the party's electoral list, headed by Carlos Roca as mayoral nominee, was ultimately withdrawn.

-From 2011 to 2012, Valderrama served as General Secretary of the Aprista University Command at the Pontifical Catholic University of Peru, where he studied law at the time.
+From 2011 to 2012, Valderrama served as General Secretary of the Aprista University Command at the Pontifical Catholic University of Peru, where he was then studying law.
+After an extended interruption in his studies, during which he worked in the social housing sector, he completed his law degree in 2022 at the University of San Martín de Porres.
+He is currently pursuing a master's degree in financial markets at the International University of La Rioja.